codefresh-io/eks-installer/README.md

 Please see blog post with full instructions here: https://codefresh.io/kubernetes-tutorial/getting-started-amazon-eks/

+*Would you like more configuration options?
+Please [open a GitHub issue](https://github.com/codefresh-io/eks-installer/issues/new) or fork this repo and submit a pull request!*

 ## Pipelines
 Codefresh pipelines can be found in the `.codefresh/` directory.